tidyverse/tibble/cran-comments.md

 The compatibility error in the `readr` package is now finally resolved.
-The test error for the `refimpact` package seems to occur only sporadically, this looks like an unstable test to me, and not like a regression caused by tibble.
+The test error for the `refimpact` package seems to occur only sporadically, this looks like an unstable test to me, and not like a regression caused by `tibble`.